pearu/sympycore/doc/userguide.rst

 ------------------------

-The ``UnivariatePolynomial`` class stores polynomial coefficients in a Python list.
+The ``UnivariatePolynomial`` class stores polynomial coefficients in a Python tuple.
 The exponents are implicitly defined as indices of the list so that the degree of a polynomial is equal to the length of the list minus 1. ``UnivariatePolynomial`` is most efficient for manipulating low order and dense polynomials.
 To specify the variable symbol of a polynomial, use ``symbol`` keyword argument (default variable symbol is ``x``).

->>> poly = UnivariatePolynomial
 >>> poly([4,3,2,1])
 4 + 3*x + 2*x**2 + x**3
 >>> poly([4,3,2,1]).degree